Sky On Demand

 Your Spanish IP address will be blocked, so Sky On Demand content will NOT be available to you in Spain.
 This is because the Sky On Demand content will only be made available to users connecting to the internet using a UK server

-The only way to watch the UK TV Catch UP services outside the UK is to use a UK TV Router and a VPN service that provides you with a UK IP Address to make it look like you are connecting to the internet from within the UK.
+The only way to watch the UK TV Catch UP services outside the UK is to use a UK TV Router and a VPN service, or a Smart DNS Service, that provides you with a UK IP Address to make it look like you are connecting to the internet from within the UK.